CLCStriders/striders/_posts/2011-10-02-oxford-half-marathon-25th-september-2011.md

 layout: post
 permalink: /2011/10/oxford-half-marathon-25th-september-2011/
 ---
-Mattâ€™s chip time was 1:59:11 which is a new PB by 15 and a half mins!
+Matt's chip time was 1:59:11 which is a new PB by 15 and a half mins!

 This really nice race comes highly recommended as it's only an hour down the road and although there are a few gentle hills (and a really nice long downhill) it definitely has PB potential written all over it.

-Thereâ€™s also a really nice finish as you end in the Kassam Stadium cheered on by what feels like a packed stand!
+There's also a really nice finish as you end in the Kassam Stadium cheered on by what feels like a packed stand!